aristobyte-team/www.aristobyte.com/.github/ISSUE_TEMPLATE/user-story_report.md

 ---
 status: "Backlog"
-name: Bug
+name: User Story
-about: A bug to be fixed
+about: New feature to be added
 title: ""
-labels: "bug"
+labels: "user-story"
-type: "Bug"
+type: "User Story"
 assignees: "aristobyte"
 ---